No booking fees on the app

 Can UK train tickets be refunded or changed?

-In the UK, refund and change policies for train tickets vary by type.
-Advance Tickets are generally non-refundable but may be changeable for a fee.
-Flexible tickets, like Anytime Train Tickets and Off-Peak train tickets, offer more options for refunds and changes.
-Review the specific terms and conditions of your ticket or refer to UK train ticket types for precise details.
+In the UK, the refund and exchange policies for train tickets vary depending on the type of ticket purchased.
+Advance Tickets are usually non-refundable but can sometimes be exchanged for a fee.
+Anytime Train Tickets and Off-Peak train tickets offer more generous refund and exchange options.
+Always check the terms and conditions of your ticket or visit UK train ticket types for specific details.

 How do I check train delays and cancellations in the UK?

-Get easy and quick access to live updates and notifications via the TrainPal app.
-If your phone is enabled to receive messages from us, you'll receive notifications about train cancellations on your screen as soon as you pick up your phone
+Use TrainPal for quick access to live updates and notifications.
+If your phone allows messages from us, you'll receive instant notifications about train cancellations directly on your screen.

 Which train companies operate the London to Cambridge route?